jpoetker/mlbrowser/README.md

 mlbrowser
 =========

-This is the respository for the mlbrowser that has been developed by Metrological.
+This is the respository for the mlbrowser that has been developed by [http://www.metrological.com](Metrological).
 It can be used with the buildroot fork at https://github.com/albertd/buildroot-rpi or its fork https://github.com/msieben/buildroot-rpi.git.

 You can add this package to your own fork of buildroot by adding the Config.in and mlbrowser.mk files.